sigma-py/npx/README.md

 [![LGTM](https://img.shields.io/lgtm/grade/python/github/nschloe/npx.svg?style=flat-square)](https://lgtm.com/projects/g/nschloe/npx)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg?style=flat-square)](https://github.com/psf/black)

-[NumPy](https://numpy.org/) is a huge library of with useful method for scientific computing.
-The API of some methods is arguably confusing, but can't be changed without breaking backwards compatibility.
-Some methods can be improved, but it's hard to do so across the board.

-npx provides some drop-in functions for those; mostly they are thin wrappers around native numpy functions.
+[NumPy](https://numpy.org/) is a large library used everywhere in scientific computing.
+That's why breaking backwards-compatibility is comes as a significant cost and is almost always avoided, even if the API of some methods is arguably confusing.
+This package provides drop-in wrappers "fixing" those.

+If you have a fix for a NumPy method that can't go upstream for some reason, feel free to PR here.

 * ```python
   npx.dot(a, b)